xxl4tomxu98/flask-react-any-questions/README.md

 10. Under Settings find "Config Vars" and add any additional/secret .env variables.
 11. profit

-Approach B Deploy via Heroku's container Dyno
+Approach B Deploy via Heroku's container "Dyno"
 1. Create a new project on Heroku

 2. Under Resources click "Find more add-ons" and add the add on called "Heroku Postgres"